MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-office365-classic.md

     > [!NOTE]
     >If you do not see this option, it might be because your service plan or product version does not include the Azure Rights Management service for Azure Information Protection.
     >
-    >Use the information in [Cloud subscriptions that support Azure RMS](../get-started/requirements-subscriptions.md) to confirm support.
+    >Use the [subscription information](https://go.microsoft.com/fwlink/?LinkId=827589) to confirm that your subscription includes Azure Rights Management.
 For help with this issue, send an email message to [askipteam](mailto:askipteam?subject=I%20cannot%20activate%20RMS).

 5. On the **RIGHTS MANAGEMENT** page, click **Manage**.